runmat-org/runmat/website/content/blog/in-defense-of-matlab-whiteboard-style-code.md

 We need to separate the **language syntax** (which is excellent) from the **runtime and business model** (which are dated).

-## What is "Whiteboard-Style Code"?
+## What is "whiteboard-style code"?

 ![Engineer copying matrix equations from a whiteboard into MATLAB-style code on a laptop.](https://web.runmatstatic.com/whiteboard-math-vs-matlab-syntax-sm.png)